Green Lantern I

 During this period, Alan sometimes wore a new uniform that looked more like emerald armor.
 He enjoyed teaming with Obsidian against the menace of Gog.
 (Justice Society of America v.3 #14) Note: This costume was made famous by the version of Alan that appeared in Mark Waid and Alex Ross' Kingdom Come (1996).
 That story was eventually described as having taken place on Earth-22, and some of its characters traveled across time to meet the Justice Society of Earth-0.

-The final year of the first Green Lantern began with an attack by Scythe, who surprised Scott with a weapon that crushed his neck and paralyzed him.
+The final year of the first Green Lantern began with an attack by Scythe, who surprised Alan with a weapon that crushed his neck and paralyzed him.
 (Justice Society of America v.3 #44) Despite his seeming immortality, his condition worsened.
 At the same time, a meteor fell to Earth that contained the body of ...
 Jade!
-(Justice League of America v.2 #44) Her return drew a fragment of the Starheart to Earth, and sparked Alan's own power to assert itself and take control of legions of metahumans.
+(Justice League of America v.2 #44) Her return drew a fragment of the Starheart to Earth, which caused Alan's own fragment of the power to assert itself, and take control of legions of metahumans.
 The Justice League was forced to step in. (#45)

-Members from both groups were attacked by Alan/the Starheart at his base on the dark side of the moon. (#46) After much struggle, the teams suppressed the Starheart with the help of Jade, who extracted and contained its darkness from her father.
+Members from both groups were attacked by Alan/the Starheart at its base on the dark side of the moon. (#46) After much struggle, the JLA and JSA suppressed the Starheart with the help of Jade, who extracted and contained its darkness from her father.
 Alan was restored to normal. (#48)

 Afterwards, Alan Scott became a "sentinel of the Starheart," establishing a colony on the dark side of the moon that was a nexus for all magical beings and worlds.
 He became diplomat of sorts, and even signed a nonaggression pact with Mordru of Sorcerer's World.
 (Justice Society of America v.3 #43)

 The Green Lantern's new status quo did not stand for long.
-A dark god called D'arken rose from beneath the JSA's new home of Monument City. (#53) In the end, Alan Scott chose to let go the reigns on the Starheart's dark power, directing it at D'arken.
+A dark god called D'arken rose from beneath the JSA's new home in Monument City. (#53) In the end, Alan Scott chose to let go the reigns on the Starheart's dark power, directing it all toward D'arken.
 The god was defeated but Green Lantern was also destroyed in the process.
 The JSA pledged to rebuild. (#54)

 This was the final issue of Justice Society of America, and after that the DC Comics universe was totally rebooted for its "New 52" initiative.
 In the New 52, Alan Scott was a young character who resided only on Earth-2.

-After the Infinite Crisis, the DC multiverse was restored.
-There was again an Earth-2 where life had apparently continued seamlessly from the place where the original Earth-Two had ceased.
-This universe had it's own Alan Scott, Jade and Obsidian.
+After the Infinite Crisis, the existence of parallel Earths was restored to the DC multiverse.
+There was again an Earth-2, where life seemed to have continued seamlessly from the place where the original Earth-Two had ceased (for the JSA's sake, the transition to post-Crisis continuity happens over Infinity, Inc. #18–24).
+This new Earth-2 universe had it's own Alan Scott, Jade and Obsidian.

-This world was discovered by Power Girl.
-Like the original Justice Society, she had originated on Earth-Two.
-But unlike her team members, she subconsciously maintained this memory and connection.
-Power Girl found her way to the new Earth-2 but discovered that it already had its own Power Girl; she was truly an orphan in the multiverse.
-Earth-2's version of Jade mentioned that her father was dead.
+This parallel world was first discovered by Power Girl.
+Like all Golden Age heroes, she had originated on Earth-Two.
+But unlike her team members, she subconsciously maintained this memory and connection, even after the multiverse became one.
+Power Girl found her way to the new Earth-2 but discovered that it already had its own Power Girl; she was devastated, truly an orphan in the multiverse.
+During this meeting, the Earth-2 Jade mentioned that her father was dead.
 (Justice Society of America v.3 #20)

-When DC's New 52 reboot took effect, this version of Earth-2 was apparently erased in favor of a new interpretation of DC's Golden Age heroes.
+When DC's New 52 reboot took effect, this version of Earth-2 was erased in favor of another new interpretation of DC's Golden Age heroes.

-The second person to take the name "Harlequin" is the sometime-villain Duela Dent.
-Dent has taken many names, including Two-Face's Daughter and Joker's Daughter (claiming such parentage each time).
+The second person to take the name "Harlequin" was the sometime-villain Duela Dent.
+Dent took many names, including Two-Face's Daughter and Joker's Daughter (claiming such parentage each time).
 (Batman Family #6) Duela confounded the original Robin many times before actually becoming a Teen Titan herself, under the name of Harlequin (II).
 (Teen Titans #46) She has always flopped back-and-forth between crime and heroism.

-The third Harlequin was Marcie Cooper, granddaughter of the original Manhunter, Dan Richards.
-(Infinity, Inc. #14) As a youth Marcie Cooper was recruited by the Grandmaster to join the Manhunters, an alien band of androids originally created by the Guardians of the Universe.
-Her grandfather, not knowing about the Manhunters' new nefarious plan to invade Earth, also encouraged her to join the group as he had years ago.
-The Manhunters gave her a job working at KGLX radio in Gotham City, alongside Molly Maynne Scott, who was a former agent called Harlequin.
+The third Harlequin was Marcie Cooper, granddaughter of the Golden Age Manhunter, Dan Richards.
+(Infinity, Inc. #14) As a youth, Marcie Cooper was recruited by the Grandmaster to join the galactic Manhunters, an alien band of androids originally created by the Guardians of the Universe.
+Her grandfather, not knowing about the Manhunters' new nefarious plan to invade Earth, encouraged her to join the group as he had years ago.
+The Manhunters gave her a job working at KGLX radio in Gotham City, alongside Molly Maynne Scott, the original Harlequin.
 Marcie began dating Northwind, and later Obsidian, both of Infinity, Inc., infiltrating the super-team from within.

-When the Manhunters began their strike on Earth, Marcie stole Molly's illusion-casting spectacles, becoming Harlequin III. (#46) She failed to recruit Obsidian to the Manhunters, but she did kill her grandfather after he betrayed the Manhunters.
+When the Manhunters began their strike on Earth, Marcie stole Molly's illusion-casting spectacles, becoming Harlequin III. (#46) She failed to recruit Obsidian to the Manhunters, but killed her grandfather after he betrayed the Manhunters!
 Single-minded in her attempt to destroy Infinity, Inc., she joined Injustice, Unlimited and masterminded the assassination of Skyman.
 She used Solomon Grundy as her pawn in killing Skyman, but when the sometimes-kind Grundy realized what he had done, he savagely beat Marcie.
 She has not been heard from since.

 William Moulton-Marston, the creator of Wonder Woman, penned a text piece for the quarterly Green Lantern #1 (Fall 1941) "Will Power is the Flame of the Green Lantern!", in which he instructs young readers how to overcome adversity and fear.
 The same issue contains a profile of the character's creators, Bill Finger and Martin Nodell.